liamwalker41/ML-Capstone/README.md

 ### Training a Model

-To train a model on the default dataset, navigate to the directory for your desired architecture (CNN_architecture or MLP_architecture):
+To train a model on the default dataset, navigate to the directory for your desired architecture (CNN_architecture or MLP_architecture) and run:

 ```bash
 python train.py